SeanJxie/raytracing-in-python/README.md

 # raytracing-in-python

 A raytracer I implemented based on Peter Shirley's wonderful [raytracing book series](https://raytracing.github.io/).
-As it's implemented in Python and not in C++, the structure of code may slightly deviate from that taught in the book series.
+As it's implemented in Python and not in C++ as intended, the structure of the code may slightly deviate from that taught in the books.
 Furthermore, extra features will be added as I decide to expand the project to a useable raytracing software.

 Why's it written in Python and not in C++ as indended?
 Python is simple and readable.
 I wanted to focus on the raytracing more than the coding.